AmineDjeghri/LLM-notes/Writerside/AI tools reviews/AI Evaluation tools review.md

 ##### What are the main differences between Langfuse and Langsmith

 - Langfuse is open source while LangSmith is a closed source project.
 - LangSmith is developed by the LangChain team and integrates very well with the LangChain framework.
-While Langfuse also maintains [Langchain integrations](https://langfuse.com/docs/integrations/langchain/tracing), you may be better of choosing Langsmith if you plan to exclusively develop using the Langchain and Langgraph frameworks.
+Langfuse also maintains [Langchain integrations](https://langfuse.com/docs/integrations/langchain/tracing).
 - Langfuse maintains a [large number of integrations](https://langfuse.com/docs/integrations/overview) into many frameworks and libraries.
 Langsmith focuses on its Langchain integration.
 - Langfuse can be [freely self hosted](https://langfuse.com/docs/deployment/self-host) at no cost while LangSmith needs to be purchased to be self hosted.
 - Comparaison with langsmith : https://astralinsights.ai/wp-content/uploads/2024/06/AI-Comparison-White-Paper-June-2024.pdf